 GOCE was launched on 17 March 2009 into a Sun-synchronous, near-circular polar orbit by a Russian Rockot vehicle from the Plesetsk Cosmodrome – the only orbital launch site located within European territory.

-The satellite was injected into orbit at an altitude of about 280 km, from where the satellite will ‘fall’ gradually to its operational altitude of around 260 km.
+The satellite was injected into orbit at an altitude of about 280 km, from where the satellite ‘fell’ gradually to its operational altitude of around 260 km.

-This process will take approximately 45 days, during which it will be commissioned and the electrical propulsion system checked.
-The satellite will travel at a speed of about 8 km/s in order to remain in ‘free-fall’.
+This process took approximately 45 days, during which it was commissioned and the electrical propulsion system checked.
+The satellite travelled at a speed of about 8 km/s in order to remain in ‘free-fall’.

 Situated in the Archangel region of Russia at 62° 54' North and 40° 23' East, Plesetsk is Russia’s most northerly rocket base, used to place mainly military satellites into polar orbits.

 Surrounded by Taiga forest on the eastern banks of the Yemsta River, Plesetsk was founded as the world’s first operational intercontinental ballistic missile base.

 At the end of the 1950s, four launch complexes were built there for the famous Semyorka R-7 launcher that continues today as the Soyuz manned vehicle.

 In the early 1960s Russia needed a launch site that could reach militarily useful polar orbits inaccessible from Russia’s main site at Baikonur in Kazakhstan.